MicrosoftDocs/bot-docs/articles/nodejs/understand-dialogs.md

 Bots typically have at least one root ‘/’ dialog.
 When the framework receives a message from the user it will be routed to this root ‘/’ dialog for processing.
 For many bots, this single root ‘/’ dialog is all that’s needed but bots will often have multiple dialogs.

-The following example shows demonstrates how a bot invokes a "root dialog", instead of using the message handler passed to the bot's constructor, and then invokes a child dialog from the root dialog.
+The following example shows demonstrates how a bot invokes a root dialog instead of using the message handler passed to the bot's constructor.
+It then invokes a child dialog from the root dialog.
 The first message from a user will be routed to the dialog handler for the root ‘/’ dialog.
 This function gets passed a [session][session] object which can be used to inspect the user's message, send a reply to the user, save state on behalf of the user, or redirect to another dialog.

 ```javascript
 var server = restify.createServer();